neonevm/neon-evm.docs/docs/governance/neon_daos/neon_daos.md

 * Approval of new EVM versions.
 This allows the Assembly to later upgrade the EVM using these versions.
 * Upgrading the EVM for approved EVM versions.
 * Adding or removing Emergency Engineer multisig private keys, allowing them to upgrade the EVM (to already approved EVM versions) without the Assembly's approval, as well as to start or stop the EVM in an emergency.
-* Revoking upgrade authority from the “EVM Maintenance” smart contract.
-* Updating the “EVM Maintenance” smart contract.

 A typical scenario, updating the EVM version, would have the proponent proceed as follows:
 1. Load the new EVM version byte code to the Solana buffer.
-2. Create a proposal to approve this version of the EVM.
+2. Create a proposal to approve this version of the EVM and switch to it.
-3. The proposal is voted on and, if approved, leads to the addition of the new EVM version to the 'approved' list.
+3. The proposal is voted on and, if approved, leads to
-4. Create a proposal to upgrade the EVM.
+   * Addition of the new EVM version to the list of approved versions
-5. The proposal is voted on and, if approved, leads to the upgrade of the EVM to the new version.
+   * Upgrade of the EVM to the new version.

 Like all Neon DAO Assemblies, the Development Assembly also allows for changing the voting parameters and permits users to monitor existing proposals by opting to receive notifications for new proposals and voting results.